Sharpe's Company

 Sharpe's Company is a historical novel in the Richard Sharpe series by Bernard Cornwell, first published in 1982.
 It was the third in the series to be published, but is thirteenth in chronological order.
-The story is set January to August 1812 featuring the Siege of Badajoz during the Peninsular War.
+The story covers January to August 1812, featuring the Siege of Badajoz during the Peninsular War.

 Plot summary

 The British Army attacks Ciudad Rodrigo, a fortress guarding the northern path into Spain.
 Sharpe and Harper lead an assault on the French.
 Unfortunately, Sharpe's commander and friend, Colonel William Lawford, is severely wounded when a mine is detonated.
 He loses an arm and retires from his post as commander of the South Essex regiment, losing Sharpe a friend and ally.

 Sharpe's situation only gets worse when his old enemy, Sergeant Obadiah Hakeswill, joins the company.
 Hakeswill hates Sharpe with a vengeance and plans to kill him.

 Meanwhile, Sharpe's lover Teresa Moreno arrives, informing Sharpe that she has given birth to his daughter Antonia, and that she is living in Badajoz.
 Sharpe promises her that he will protect her when the British Army attacks the city.
 He is also reunited with his former Lieutenant, Robert Knowles, who is now a captain of a fusilier company.
 Knowles also vows to protect Teresa.

 Later, Hakeswill encounters Teresa in a stable.
 He attempts to rape her, but she fights him off, slashing his face and wrist.
 Sharpe and Harper enter the stable, and Harper brutally beats Hakeswill.
 Hakeswill vows revenge on Harper and to have Teresa.

 Then Lawford's replacement, Colonel Brian Windham arrives, as well as Captain Rymer, who has purchased his captaincy, via the commission of the late Captain Lennox, a normal practice in the British Army.
 Meanwhile, Sharpe's promotion to captain is finally rejected; the long delay in the verdict was due to being confused with another officer who died.
 Sharpe desires to join the Forlorn Hope so that, despite the high chance of death, he may be promoted again, and so that, should he die, Antonia can be proud of her father.

 Sharpe reverts to the rank of lieutenant, but Windham attempts to cheer him up by telling him vacancies will soon become available, as Wellington is determined to attack the formidable fortress at Badajoz as soon as possible, and casualties are expected to be high.
 Sharpe is given command of the regiment's baggage, ordered to guard it while the regiment digs trenches around the city.
 Sharpe leaves the baggage to visit his company, and when Rymer attempts to talk to him, the French attack.
 Rymer does nothing, so Sharpe leads his men into battle.
 The French are defeated, but in Sharpe's absence the regiment's baggage is robbed by Hakeswill.